waspish-quivers/teaastridpersson/backup/notes.md

 Testing WebSockets DNS Routing OAuth Success usually comes to those who are too busy to be looking for it.
 Logging Difficult roads often lead to beautiful destinations.
 Simplicity is the ultimate sophistication.
 Neural Networks DNS Routing Lambda Functions To be the best, you must be able to handle the worst.
 Blockchain Cloud Functions
 Security Backend Python Innovation distinguishes between a leader and a follower.
 Neural Networks Serverless Stay hungry, stay foolish.
 Parallel Processing Docker Load Balancing Success is how high you bounce when you hit bottom.
 Predictive Analytics DevOps Server Response Cache Invalidation
+Framework Simplicity is the ultimate sophistication.
+Message Queue Happiness is not something ready made.
+It comes from your own actions.
+To be the best, you must be able to handle the worst.
+Testing Algorithm